Confluence in. Customer website out.

 This gives customers a cleaner page, but creates another version of the same content to update and check.

-Keep Confluence as the source, then publish selected pages as clean public pages for customers.
+Keep Confluence as the source, then publish selected pages as a branded, searchable website for customers.

 How Satori Cloud helps

-Satori Cloud is being built as a publishing layer for customer-facing content that already lives in Confluence.
+Satori Cloud is being built as the publishing layer between your Confluence workspace and your customer-facing content.

 Step 1